r2devops/hub/README.md

 # R2Devops Hub

+**🚨 This repository is no longer maintained and will be archived on Jan 15, 2025.**

 ## Description

 🤔 Imagine a place where no matter what language or technology you use, you can find a ready-made template to configure your pipeline 🤩